dongmeic/MPO_Data_Portal/TrafficCountData/RegionalCounts/README.md

 ## Source data

 Data are provided by Shashi Bajracharya (Sr. Engineering Associate, shashi.bajracharya@lanecountyor.gov).
 The downloaded data is saved in *T:\Data\COUNTS\Motorized Counts\Regional Traffic Counts Program\Central Lane Motorized Count Program\data*.
-The data format is not consistent and so data cleaning is a must.
+The data format is not consistent and so data cleaning is required.
 The data table to update is T:\Tableau\tableauRegionalCounts\Datasources\Traffic_Counts_Vehicles.csv.
+The location data for reference is
+*T:\Data\COUNTS\Motorized Counts\Regional Traffic Counts Program\Central Lane Motorized Count Program\traffic_count_locations\traffic_count_locations.gdb\tube_locations_SpatialJoin*.
+Need to confirm with the data providers if there are mismatches.

 ## Dashboard update